bsc-pm/tagaspi/README.md

 ## Software Requirements

-The Task-Aware MPI library requires the installation of the following tools and libraries:
+The Task-Aware GASPI library requires the installation of the following tools and libraries:

 * Automake, autoconf, libtool, make and and C++ compiler supporting C++17.
 * [GPI-2](https://pm.bsc.es/gitlab/interoperability/extern/GPI-2) (tag `tagaspi-2021.11`) which extends